-Very notably, Gramophone magazine awarded the final disc in the Widor cycle a Critic’s
+Very notably, Gramophone magazine awarded the final disk in the Widor cycle a Critic’s

 Choice for 2017, and in May 2019 awarded Joseph's complete Widor cycle benchmark

 status as ‘the current yardstick for all Widor recordings’.
-Signum will be releasing
+Signum released a special

-Gramophone have also hailed Joseph’s most recent disc from St Bavo Haarlem for Signum as a ‘wonderful accomplishment’, with the recording immediately entering the classical charts, a unique achievement for a disc of organ music.
-BBC Radio 3’s Record Review programme hailed Joseph’s playing on the disc as ‘miraculous and extraordinary’ and Musicweb International named the disk a Recording of the Year 2018, declaring it as ‘possibly the organ disc of the decade’.
+Gramophone have hailed Joseph’s most recent disk from St Bavo Haarlem for Signum as a ‘wonderful accomplishment’, with the recording immediately entering the classical charts.
+BBC Radio 3’s Record Review programme hailed Joseph’s playing on the disk as ‘miraculous and extraordinary’ and Musicweb International named the disk a Recording of the Year 2018, declaring it as ‘possibly the organ disc of the decade’.